HSGamer/local-hadoop-docker/README.md

 A complete Hadoop ecosystem running in Docker with persistent data storage.

+> [!NOTE]
+> Some parts of the project are AI-generated.
+> This is intended to be used for educational purposes only.
+Not for production.

 ## 🏗️ What's Included

 - **Hadoop 3.4.2** (HDFS + YARN + MapReduce)